bosagora/boa-space-seaport-js/README.md

 # BoaSpace Seaport.js

-[BoaSpace Seaport][boaspace-contract-link] is a new marketplace protocol for safely and efficiently buying and selling NFTs.
+[BoaSpace Contracts][boaspace-contract-link] is a new marketplace protocol for safely and efficiently buying and selling NFTs.
 This is a JavaScript library intended to make interfacing with the contract reasonable and easy.

 - [Synopsis](#synopsis)
 - [Installation](#installation)